Image courtesy of British Library Photostream

 I nodded my consent.

-"The essay's left open ended," he said, removing his glasses, rubbing his eyes that were strikingly blue.
+"The essay's left open ended," he said, removing his glasses, rubbing his strikingly blue eyes.
 "Would you mind telling me more about what you were trying to convey to your reader?"

 "I don't understand.
 I wrote all I wanted to convey to the reader."